abecms/abecms/docs/types/abe-data.md

 ##Use it

-Display user picked values into your html files
+Display user picked values in your html files

 ```html
 {{#each colors}}